finfabrik/xplet/README.md

 # XPLet

-XPlet is a free available package consisting of
+XPLet is a free available package consisting of

 - front-end web client
 - back-end server and APIs